25th Ski for Sisu to raise funds for Spring Gulch | PostIndependent.com

 The ski-a-thon invites participants to collect pledges per kilometer in order to benefit the area, which is also known as Spring Gulch Cross Country Ski Area.

 In a 2015 letter to the Post Independent, that year’s event chairman Greg Fitzpatrick noted a cost of $500 per day to maintain the area.
-Around 20 percent of the budget is raised by Ski for Sisu.
-That year’s skiathon included 128 participants who skied a total of 1,925 kilometers.
+Armstrong said last year’s event attracted about 125 people and raised more than $5,000.
+He expects more than 150 participants for this anniversary celebration.

 Spring Gulch is a 30-year-old private property on the Cattlemen’s Association Jerome Park Conservation Easement, near Carbondale.
 The free nordic ski area is maintained by Mount Sopris Nordic Council, a 501(c)3, and volunteers.
 The area also hosts AVSC Nordic Devo and Nordic Camp teams for middle and high school students.
 Learn more at springgulch.org.